Brucie83/aks-app-platform/README.md

 - run the container
 - validate the `/health` endpoint
 - fail fast if the application is unhealthy

+### Security & Image Scanning

+Container image vulnerability scanning is implemented in the Azure DevOps pipeline using Trivy.

+This pipeline performs:
+- image vulnerability scanning before publishing
+- blocking on HIGH and CRITICAL vulnerabilities
+- documented and temporary CVE exceptions when mitigated by architecture

+The GitHub Actions pipeline intentionally focuses on build and release automation, while Azure DevOps demonstrates security gating on a self-hosted enterprise-style agent.

+Different CI platforms are intentionally used to showcase design decisions around security, control, and execution environments.

 ### CD (Continuous Deployment)